 What you need to know about melasma

-Melasma is a condition in which dark patches of skin appear on the face.
+Melasma in pregnancy is a condition in which dark patches of skin appear on the face.
 Here’s what you need to know about melasma, why it happens during pregnancy, and how to manage it safely.

 What you need to know about melasma